nanoc/nanoc.app/content/about.md

 NOTE: Just because static sites are safer than dynamic sites does not mean you don’t need to take security into account.
 Use strong passwords, don’t communicate credentials over plaintext, etc.

-Why use nanoc?
+Why use Nanoc?
 --------------

-nanoc is suitable for a wide variety of sites, including personal blogs, portfolios and product web sites.
-Some unique features of nanoc include:
+Nanoc is suitable for a wide variety of sites, including personal blogs, portfolios and product web sites.
+Some unique features of Nanoc include:

 * support for free-form metadata
 * support for various markup languages (Markdown, AsciiDoc, Textile, …)